brightbox/docs.brightbox.com/content/guides/cli/installation.md

 #### Dependencies

 You'll need some libraries and headers installed to build the required native gems.
 On Debian and Ubuntu, you can install these like this:

     $ sudo apt-get install ruby rubygems ruby-dev libxml2-dev libxslt-dev libopenssl-ruby libjson0-dev

 Debian should be the same as Ubuntu, though you'll need to install a newer version of rubygems.
-We recommend the Tryphon repositories.
+We recommend the [Tryphon repositories](http://debian.tryphon.eu/).

 On Fedora you should be able to install them like this:

     $ sudo yum install ruby rubygems ruby-devel make gcc libxslt-devel libxml2-devel

-On OSX, you just need xtools installed, which provides everything you need.
+On OSX, you just need XCode installed, which provides everything you need.

 #### Install the gem

-    $ gem install bbcloud
+    $ gem install brightbox-cli
     Fetching: json-1.4.6.gem (100%)
     Building native extensions.
 This could take a while...
     Fetching: json_pure-1.4.6.gem (100%)